 If 2020 taught us something - it’s to expect the unexpected.
 When COVID-19 began to spread, teams across industries scrambled to find new ways to connect.
 This meant moving every in-person meeting, conference, and event to the virtual realm.
 While the digital translation of events shed light on a new set of challenges, it also offered opportunities to redefine what connection means.
 Online events allowed us to join conversations happening around the world and push our networks’ physical boundaries.

-If you’re organising an event this year, you may be wondering how to amass an audience, make a good impression, and how to keep them coming back for more in the next edition.
+If you’re organizing an event this year, you may be wondering how to amass an audience, make a good impression, and how to keep them coming back for more in the next edition.
 To help you with your research, we compiled a list of types of events and examples that caught our attention in 2020.

 Event Types & Examples